Allergy Shots: How Often? Build-Up vs. Maintenance Schedule

 The allergy shot schedule is divided into two distinct phases with very different visit frequencies.
 Understanding both phases upfront helps patients plan their calendar and set realistic expectations.

-Build-up phase (months 1-6): Injections 1-2 times per week.
+Build-up phase (months 1-6): Injections once weekly.
 Each visit delivers a progressively higher allergen dose.
 The goal is to reach the target maintenance dose — the concentration at which the immune system reliably builds tolerance — without triggering a systemic reaction.
 Most conventional protocols reach maintenance by week 16-24.

-Maintenance phase (years 1-5): Injections every 2-4 weeks.
+Maintenance phase (years 1-5): Injections on a schedule individualized by your allergist.
 The allergen dose stays constant.
 The immune system's tolerant state is maintained with periodic boosters rather than continued escalation.
-Monthly visits (every 4 weeks) are the most common maintenance schedule for adults.
+Maintenance visits (on an individualized schedule) are the most common maintenance schedule for adults.

-Beyond these two phases, the specifics of your schedule depend on several variables: which protocol your allergist uses (conventional, cluster, or rush), how many allergen groups require separate injections, how your immune system responds, and whether you experience reactions that require dose adjustments.
+Beyond these two phases, the specifics of your schedule depend on several variables: which protocol your allergist uses (conventional, cluster, or rush — note that Curex uses a conservative once-weekly build-up and does not offer rush or cluster schedules), how many allergen groups require separate injections, how your immune system responds, and whether you experience reactions that require dose adjustments.

 Before your first injection, mapping your specific IgE triggers is essential.
 Services like Curex offer at-home test kits covering 40+ allergens — giving you and your allergist the data needed to determine exactly what your shot regimen needs to cover.